 Note: CAPS does not provide services to children or conduct clinical services through email.

 Group therapy is an effective form of treatment, which is why CAPS organizes various therapy and support groups.

 Group therapy is a beneficial form of treatment for many different concerns, including those commonly experienced by college students such as depression, anxiety and adjustment issues.

-CAPS offers psychiatric services for a range of mental health concerns, including depression, anxiety, bipolar disorder, and ADHD, among others.
+CAPS offers psychiatric services for a range of mental health concerns for students registered at the University of Arkansas.

 24-Hour Emergency Mental Health Services are available to students, faculty and staff by calling 479-575-5276.

 A mental health emergency might include suicidal or homicidal thoughts, severe panic attacks, self-harm or a strong urge to engage in self-harm, psychosis, and recent traumatic event.